Chapter 8 of SICK and SICKER

-Health is generated when people have control over their lives.
-Health is generated when people refuse to be divided, and when they pull together for everyone’s benefit.
+Health is generated when people have control over their lives, when they refuse to be divided, and when they pull together for everyone’s benefit.

 Genuine Health Care

-In order to generate health, we must begin by identifying what people need and then proceed to meet those needs.
+In order to generate health, we must begin by identifying what people need and then meet those needs.
 Profit cannot be allowed to enter the equation.

 A genuine health-care system would support workers to redesign their work so that it generates health and not sickness.
 Only a health-generating workplace can be expected to produce healthful products and services in a socially-responsible way.

-When profits no longer matter, we will be able to provide everyone with nutritious food, safe housing, clean water, sanitation, quality education and top-notch medical care.
-Instead of depleting the environment, industry can be designed to replenish it.
+When profits no longer matter, we will be able to provide everyone with nutritious food, safe housing, clean water, sanitation, quality education, and top-notch medical care.
+Instead of depleting the environment, industry can be redesigned to replenish it.